thomhines/cinch/README.md

 - **files=(comma separated list of files)** - List of JS or CSS files to include

-	- NOTE: Files should contain relative path from **site root** to the files being listed (eg. /js/scripts.js) .
+*NOTE*: Files should contain relative path from **site root** to the files being listed (eg. `/js/scripts.js`) .

+##### OPTIONS
-	- NOTE: To prevent individual files from being minified (when including an already minified .js file, for instance), simply add '!' to the beginning of that files path in the comma separated list.
+- **'!'** - To disable minification on individual files, simply add '!' to the beginning of that file's path in the comma separated list.

-		For example, `/cinch/?files=!/js/jquery.min.js`
+	Example: `?files=!/js/plugin.min.js,!/js/scripts.js`

+- **[library-name/version]** - To include a library from Google's Hosted Library selection, enclose the name of the library and the version number in a pair of square brackets, separated by a forward slash (/).

+	Example: `?files=[jquery/1.10.2]`

+	Available libraries are: 'angularjs', 'chrome-frame', 'dojo', 'ext-core', 'jquery', 'jqueryui', 'mootools', 'prototype', 'scriptaculous', 'swfobject', and 'webfont'.
+Check [Google's Developer Guide](https://developers.google.com/speed/libraries/devguide) for more information on what versions are available.

-#### OPTIONAL
+#### OPTIONAL SETTINGS
 *Values marked with a star are the default and will be used if no value is given.*

 - **t=(js|css|auto*)** - Indicate which type of files are being sent to Cinch